Gloria-21/weird_and_wonderful/README.md

 5. Use the "git clone" command in the terminal followed by url copied before

 A clone of the original repository should be available on your computer

+### Heroku App

+1. Log in to Heroku
+2. From the dashboard click in "Create a New App" and give it a unique name
+3. Add the region that you are on and click on "Create App"
+4. On your Gitpod terminal install "npm install -g heroku"We then need to tell Heroku which applications and dependencies are required to run the app.
+We need to add ""pip3 freeze --local > requirements.txt".
+This file is needed so that Heroku knows which files needs to be installed.
+5. In the terminal we also need to add "echo web: python app.py > Procfile" to create a Procfile.
+This file is needed so that Heroku knows which file is needed as its entry point to get the app running.
+6. Set up automatic deployment by clicking the deploy tab and clicking GitHub as the deployment method.
+7. Ensure your GitHub profile is displayed, then add the name of the repository and click search.
+8. Click the "Settings" tab and then click "Reveal Config Vars".
+9. Set the Key values as below
+    * IP = 0.0.0.0
+    * PORT = 5000
+    * MONGO_DBNAME = YOUR MONGODB DATABASE
+    * MONGO_URI = YOUR MONGODB URI
+    * SECRET_KEY = YOUR SECRET KEY
+10. Click the "Deploy" tab and "Enable Automatic Deployment"

 ## Credits
  ### Content
  * [CataWiki](https://www.catawiki.com/en/)